Dantong88/LLARVA/docs/Vision-Action_Instruction_Pre-training.md

 ### Prepare the Data

-1. See [DATASET.md]() to download both image.zip file and annotations, put them under ./data folder.
+1. See [DATASET.md]() to download both the image.zip file and annotations, put them under ./data folder.
-2. Download off-the-shelf projector weights, and put it under the LLARVA
+2. Download off-the-shelf projector weights, and put it under the LLARVA folder:
 ```angular2html
 cd LLARVA
 git clone https://huggingface.co/liuhaotian/llava-v1.5-mlp2x-336px-pretrain-vicuna-7b-v1.5
 ```

 ### Launch the Pre-training
-put the download data as the following structure:
+Make sure the structure of the folder looks like this:
 ```angular2html
 LLARVA/data
 │